HanOostdijk/TTV/README.md

 R functions that help with the administration of the website of a table tennis club.

+-   create_html_table : create the html to display a data.frame

 ## Installation

 You can install the development version of TTV from